 No matter where you stand in a group photo with your short friends, you are gonna look out of place.
 You stand on one end, it is gonna look like an alien .
 If you stand in the middle, well it’s gonna look like you are going to crash them all and if you stand at the back, you gonna look like you post your way to the photo.
 And all these with the constant risk of ending up with no forehead.

-A solo photo happens to be the best option here, but if it happen to be taken by your short sister , you my friend, might end up with an unproportioned head-body ratio (incase you are wondering why I cut my head off that photo).
+A solo photo happens to be the best option here, but if it happen to be taken by your short sister , you my friend, might end up with an unproportioned head-body ratio.

-As much as the list of challenges is not that long but it’s a little discouraging, don’t fear to rock them huge steps.
+As much as the list of challenges is not that long albeit a little discouraging, don’t fear to rock them huge steps.